dcjones/proseg/README.md

   * `--nuclear-reassignment_prob 0.2`: Prior probability that the initial nuclear assignment (if any) is incorrect.
   * `--perimeter-bound 1.3`: Larger numbers allow less spherical cells.

+# General advice

+  * If the dataset conisists of multiple tissue sections, it's generally safer to split these and segment them separately.
+This avoids potential sub-optimal modeling due to different z-coordinate distributions.

 # Running on Xenium datasets